kletobias/kletobias.github.io/_projects/Chapter_5-5.md

 ##### Reading the default values in '/etc/shadow' for 'kate'

 Below are the values from **/etc/shadow** for user *kate* after initialisation and changes to the default values using `chage` with various options.
-The ordered list shows the corresponding column number in the **/etc/shadow** file.
+The ordered list shows the corresponding column numbers in the **/etc/shadow** file.

 3. Set by using\: `chage -d <username>` has a value of **18987**.
-It marks the date, the account password was created, counting the days since 01/01/1970 in this case till creation.
+It marks the date, the account password was created, counting the days since 01/01/1970 in this case till creation of the account.
-4. `chage -m <username>` alters this value.
+4. `chage -m <username>` alters the value for minimum time period between password changes.
 Here, there is no minimum amount the user has to wait until they can change their password.
 5. The default value for `chage -M <username>` during account creation is **99999** days.
-That means, that the user never has to change their password.
+That means that the user never has to change their password.
-6. The warning period `chage -W <username>` defaults to **7** days.
+6. The warning period `chage -W <username>` defaults to **7** days and is changed to **10**.
-7. Is the option `chage -I <username>` that sets for how long the user account will still be active, after the password has not been updated within the time limit found in the value for **column 5.**.
+7. Is the option `chage -I <username>` that sets for how long the user account will still be active, after the password has not been updated within the time limit found in the value for **column 5.** and `chage -W <username>` as well.
 ```vim
 kate:!!:18987:0:99999:7:::
 ```